 I'm a third year Ph.D. student in EECS at UC Berkeley.
-I work with Prof. Ron Fearing in the Biomimetic Millisystems Lab, and I am also a member of the Berkeley AI Research Lab.
-My current research interests lie in deep learning for control, to generate autonomous and collaborative behaviors for multi-robot teams.
-We work toward a team of small, inexpensive, and highly mobile robots that work together to autonomously accomplish complex real-world tasks such as search and rescue, construction, surveillance, exploration, etc. We draw motivation from biology, and we envision enhanced robot mobility through learned cooperative locomotion skills: a robot pushes another robot up a step, a robot helps a flipped robot right itself by pushing it over, a robot pulls another robot with a tether, robots construct ramps out of themselves in order to cross gaps, robots use their collective strength to move large objects, etc.
+I am advised by Prof. Sergey Levine (Robotic AI and Learning Lab) and Prof. Ron Fearing (Biomimetic Millisystems Lab).
+My current research interests lie in deep learning for control, to generate autonomous and collaborative behaviors for robots.
+We work toward a team of small, inexpensive, and highly mobile robots that work together to autonomously accomplish complex real-world tasks such as search and rescue, construction, surveillance, exploration, etc.In the single-robot regime, we desire autonomous robots that can not only learn complex skills, but can continuously adapt and extend their skills to solve other tasks as well.
+In the multi-robot regime, we draw motivation from biology, and we envision enhanced robot mobility through learned cooperative locomotion skills: a robot pushes another robot up a step, a robot helps a flipped robot right itself by pushing it over, a robot pulls another robot with a tether, robots construct ramps out of themselves in order to cross gaps, robots use their collective strength to move large objects, etc.

 I completed my undergraduate studies in Electrical Engineering at the University of Illinois at Urbana-Champaign, where I was an undergraduate research assistant at the Micro and Nanotechnology Lab and Bretl Research Group.
 I have previously worked as a robotics instructor at MySTEM Academy, a coach at Campus Middle School for Girls for FIRST Lego League competitions, a researcher at Carnegie Mellon Robotics Institute, a Product Engineering intern at Texas Instruments, an intern in the Control and Autonomous Systems Engineering group at MIT Lincoln Laboratory, and a software intern at Carnegie Robotics.Email: nagaban2 AT berkeley DOT edu